Budgeting During Your Residency

-Going into residency can mean moving across the country, a lot of changes in your expenses and financial habits, and trying to balance residency and settling into a new home.
+Going into residency can mean moving across the country, changing your expenses and financial habits, and balancing residency and settling into a new home.

 Setting up a budget during this time can help bring calm to the chaos.
-It helps you get a better grasp on where your money is going and provides you with a better overall financial picture.
+It enables you to better grasp where your money is going and provides you with a better overall financial picture.

 How Do I Budget?

-First, you’re going to want to figure out what your monthly income is, and then list all your monthly expenses.
-Then decide how you want to intentionally allocate the money left over.
-This is the money you would usually allocate to things like shopping spending, leisure and “self-care” and going out or dining out.
+First, you will want to determine your monthly income and then list all your monthly expenses.
+Then, decide how you want to intentionally allocate the money left over.
+This is the money you usually allocate to things like shopping, spending, leisure, and “self-care” and going out or dining out.

 There are many budgeting methods out there that you can try.

-The cash envelope system is where you set aside your money by placing your cash in physical envelopes designated to each of your expenses.
+The cash envelope system is where you set aside your money by placing your cash in physical envelopes designated for each expense.
 This gives you a way of visually and tangibly taking control of your money.

 Another method is the zero-based budget.
-The budget is calculated by taking your total income and allocating every dollar to an “expense”.
-Expenses could include bills, savings, emergency fund, groceries, entertainment, etc. By allocating all of your income somewhere, every dollar has a purpose, and you avoid spending on a whim.
+The budget is calculated by taking your total income and allocating every dollar to an “expense.”
+Expenses could include bills, savings, emergency funds, groceries, entertainment, etc. By allocating all of your income somewhere, every dollar has a purpose, and you avoid spending on a whim.

-You can choose any budgeting method you’d like; the important thing is just sticking to it!
+You can choose any budgeting method you would like; the important thing is just sticking to it!

 To keep it simple, you could follow a simple budgeting framework.